Table of Contents

 Atrioventricular (AV) node

-At the AV node, the impulse pauses briefly due to a slow conduction velocity.
+At the AV node, the impulse pauses briefly due to slow conduction velocity.
 This gives the ventricle an opportunity to fill before contraction.
 The AV node blood supply comes from the right coronary artery in 80 % of the population.
 The autonomic nervous system regulates the conduction velocity through the AV node.
 If the primary pacemaker (the SA node) is defective or damaged, the AV node becomes the pacemaker.
 It spontaneously depolarizes 40-60 times per minute, but this impulse is usually overwhelmed by the electrical impulse from the SA node.
 The impulse continues from the AV node to the Bundle of His-Purkinje fibers.

 Bundle of His and Purkinje fibers